aantron/ocaml.org/data/planet/mega-nerd/what-do-you-mean-exceptt-doesnt-compose.md

 </p>

 <blockquote>
-Using exceptions for control flow is the root of many evils in software.&iuml;&raquo;&iquest;
+Using exceptions for control flow is the root of many evils in software.ï»¿
 </blockquote>

 <p>